Bitcoin

 Some crypto traders see flash crashes as an opportunity to make a quick buck before the price rebounds.
 However, such trading is quite risky as it’s difficult to detect if a sudden drop in the price of a coin is a flash crash or a longer lasting price correction.

-Yes, bitcoin has been subject to flash crashes on several occasions.
-The most recent bitcoin flash crash occurred in December 2021, when long positions worth about $2 billion were wiped out from the market.
+Yes, Bitcoin has been subject to flash crashes on several occasions.
+The significant Bitcoin flash crash occurred in December 2021, when long positions worth about $2 billion were wiped out from the market.